RomanGDB/Multi-Mueller-Matrix-Microscopy-3D/README.md

 where S_out is obtained from the measured output intensities using the Stokes formalism.

+In Fig. 3, the transmittance and the corresponding Mueller matrix of a bee sample are presented.
+The Mueller matrix clearly deviates from the identity matrix, which corresponds to the response of air or vacuum.
+This deviation indicates that the sample alters the polarization state of the incident light, revealing its polarimetric properties.

 <pre>
 <p align="center">
 <img width="1431" height="490" alt="mueller" src="https://github.com/user-attachments/assets/5d1c7728-8e0b-4801-b952-c035fe34f1d6" />